rust-dsa/rust-dsa.github.io/src/stack/stack.md

 # Stack
 A stack is a linear data structure that follows the principle of *Last In First Out (LIFO)*.
-This means that the last element inserted inside the stack is removed first.
+This means that the last element inserted into the stack is removed first.

 Stacks can be visualized as a stack of plates on a table.
-Only the top plate is accessible by the user.
-The plates below cannot be accessed until they are at the top i.e., the plates above them have been removed.
+Only the top plate is accessible to the user.
+The plates below cannot be accessed until they are at the top, i.e., the plates above them have been removed.

-The way in which we define stack in rust is the same as we define a vector.
-The vector data structure can be used as both an array and a stack in rust.
-For instance, the operations provided for vector include the operations on stack.
+The way in which we define a stack in Rust is the same as we define a vector.
+The vector data structure can be used as both an array and a stack in Rust.
+For instance, the operations provided for a vector include the operations on a stack.

 ## Initializing a stack.
 Since we'll be using vector as a stack, we initialize it the same way.